Clever Single Sign-On Quickstart Guide

 Prerequisites

-• Your Client Credentials: Find your Client ID and Client Secret in your Clever App Dashboard under Settings.
+2. Find your client ID and client secret in your Clever App Dashboard under Settings.

-When a user successfully authenticates with Clever, Clever will redirect their browser back to your application with a temporary authorization code.
+When a user authenticates with Clever, Clever redirects the browser back to your application with a temporary authorization code.

-1. Log in to your Clever App Dashboard.
+1. Sign in to your Clever App Dashboard.

-2. Add the exact URL where your backend will handle the OAuth callback (e.g., https://localhost:3000/auth/clever/callback for local development, or https://yourapp.com/auth/clever/callback for production).
+3. Add the exact URL where your backend will handle the OAuth callback.

 🚧

 Clever strictly validates the redirect URI.
-It must match exactly what you send in your API requests, including trailing slashes.
+It must match exactly what you send in your OAuth requests, including trailing slashes.

 https://yourapp.com/auth/clever/callback?code=1234567890abcdef

-Now that your server has the authorization code, you need to securely exchange it for an access_token.
-This step must happen on your backend, as it requires your Client Secret.
+Once your backend receives the authorization code, exchange it for an access token.
+This step must happen on your server because it uses your client secret.

 -d '{